 of Henry VIII.
 Cranmer was born in Aslockton and worshipped in Whatton church.

 In 2016 we formed a Joint Benefice Council.
-This is still in its formative stage and we are

 As a Benefice we have reflected on the Bishop’s vision for growing disciples wider, younger, deeper and have come up with ways of supporting this through our parishes.
 This has given us a backbone for our current ministry and helped us to plan for the future.